ethz-coss/ethz-coss.github.io/_talks/Alessandro_Vespignani.md

 ---
-name: Modeling and decision making in complex societies
+name: Modeling and Decision Making in Complex Societies
 speakers:
   - Alessandro Vespignani
 categories:
   - Presentation
 ---

-Modeling and decision making in complex societies
+Modeling and Decision Making in Complex Societies